igrigorik/hackernews-button/README.md

 ![HN Button](http://img.skitch.com/20120415-bp8igiq74w53f91swt6tcy9cx8.jpg)

 Async, embeddable submit + vote counter button for Hacker News.

-If the story has not been posted to HN, it will automatically show the "Submit" button, otherwise it will report the latest point count for the story.
+- If the story has not been posted to HN, "Submit" button is shown, otherwise latest point count is displayed.
+- Auto-detects Google Analytics and registers clicks events (see reports under `Traffic Sources > Social > Social Plugins`).

 ### Embedding the button